 Trust Your Struggle

-In 2010 during the months after giving birth to my son, I turned to the camera to work through a period of intense loneliness I had never felt before.
+In 2010 during the months after giving birth to my son, I turned to the camera to work through a period of intense loneliness.
 Feelings of joy and love for my new baby came with equal sentiments of fear and isolation.
 This “post-partum” situation challenged me to make photographs within the spatial limits of our apartment and to visualize my entrance into motherhood.

-During this time, my photographic practice allowed me to hold on to a creative aspect of my previous self that I felt was slipping with every diaper change and breastmilk-pumping session.
-Trust Your Struggle is a photographic essay that documents what is often considered taboo when publicly discussing the new mother experience: the isolation, hectic days, sleepless nights, physical pain and those rare, selfish moments.
+During this time, my photographic practice allowed me to hold on to a creative aspect of myself that I felt was slipping with every diaper change and breastmilk-pumping session.
+Trust Your Struggle is a photographic essay that documents what is often considered taboo when publicly discussing the new mother experience: the isolation, hectic days, sleepless nights, physical pain and those rare moments of self care.